-The Board is responsible for determining and reviewing the compensation of the directors, the Chief Executive Officer, the executive officers and senior managers of the Company.
+The Board is responsible for determining and reviewing the compensation of the directors of the Company.
 This process requires consideration of the levels and form of remuneration appropriate to securing, motivating and retaining executives with the skills to manage the Company's operations.
 The Board of Directors assesses market rates and seeks the advice of external advisers, where necessary, in connection with the structure of remuneration packages.
 The Board of Directors also recommends levels and form of remuneration for Non-Executive Directors with reference to performance, relevant comparative remuneration and independent expert advice.
 The total sum of remuneration payable to Non-Executive Directors shall not exceed the sum fixed by members of the Company in general meeting.

 There is no direct relationship between the Company's Remuneration Policy and the Company's performance.
-That is, no portion of the remuneration of Directors, Secretary or Senior Managers is 'at risk'.
+That is, no portion of the remuneration of Directors is 'at risk'.
 However, in determining the remuneration to be paid in each subsequent financial year, the Board will have regard to the Company's performance.
 Therefore, the relationship between the Remuneration Policy and the Company's performance is indirect.